 The police check will be released with a result of No Disclosable Court Outcomes to National Crime Check, who will then dispatch your police check immediately via your selected dispatch method.

 The police check application then moves into the vetting stage.

 Request for Further Information (RFI)

-In some instances, the Police Partner Agency may need additional information to assist in making a matching decision.
-To do this, the Police Partner Agency may raise a RFI through the.
+In some instances, the State or Territory Police Partner Agency may need additional information to assist in making a matching decision.
+To do this, they may raise an RFI with National Crime Check.

 The RFI will generally take the form of additional address details, photo ID or requesting an Applicant attend a police station to submit a fingerprint sample.

 It is the responsibility of National Crime to ensure that RFIs are completed and to liaise with the Applicant to obtain the relevant information.

 Once a confirmed match has been determined, the Police Partner Agency undertakes vetting of the relevant Police History Information (PHI) held on its systems.
 Vetting involves applying relevant State or Territory legislation and/or policy to the PHI, to determine what can be released.
 The State or Territory Police Partner Agency also takes into account the category and purpose of the Police Check to determine the type and amount of information that is released.
 The Nationally Co-ordinated Criminal History Check then goes into the Final Vetting stage.